LorisBe/FutureVolatility_project_LB/README.md

 # Portfolio Tracker — Data Science Project

 My project builds a data analysis and visualization tool to consolidate investment portfolios.
 It is useful to see the user's current portfolio return and historical risk.
-The project also uses ML and DS to predict and estimate future risk of the same porfolio.
+The project also uses ML to predict and estimate future risk of the same porfolio.

 ### Features
 - Import holdings manually.